 People gathering at the starting point, excitement building up.
 Everyone is here to have fun, everyone committed to a unique experience.
-No one is alone, you meet old friends or find new faces in the crowd, ready to try or see something new.
-It’s a moving performance!?
+No one is alone, you meet your friends or find new faces in the crowd, ready to try or see something new.
+It’s a moving performance!

 A moving performance, what to expect?
 What are the rules?
 Is it safe?
 What could be a total chaos is indeed a very organized and choreographed situation.

-In the middle of the anonymous audience masse are safe havens of knowledge and organization: staff members dressed in bright yellow jackets.
-They are the ones who know where anything is and when everything happens.
+In the middle of the audience mass are safe havens of knowledge and organization: staff members dressed in bright yellow jackets.
+They know where anything is and when everything happens.
 They are there to help, even if they are standing on someone’s shoulders or dancing like maniacs.
 Once a yellow jacket, always a beacon of authority.